Tech-at-DU/React-Redux-Todo-Tutorial/5-presistence.md

 ---

 🚀 Now our To-Do List persists across page reloads!
-Next, we will add filters and sorting options to organize tasks more effectively. 🚀
+Next, we will add **[Filtering Tasks](6-filtering-and-sorting.md)** to organize tasks more effectively. 🚀